![]() |

 Scythians according to him.
 Ammianus includes the Agathysoi (Khazars) amongst

-the Alans.
 From the above it follows that different Khazar and Khazar-linked

 groups were of different types.